 - Khamis Mosque - Capital Governorate.
 The first mosque in Bahrain.
 It is believed that the foundation of this building was laid in 692 AD, current building is from the 11th century and much rebuilt in later times.

 - Arad Fort - Muharraq.
-15th century fort, built by Arabs.
+Fort, built by Arabs in the 15th century.
 Compact structure with four cylindric towers on corners.

 Palaces, city houses